Skip to main content

 D. Significant Public Benefit

-• Evidence of investments from any investors, government awards or grants, or revenue generation.
+• Evidence of investments from any investors (including those that do not meet the definition of qualified investor), or government awards or grants (including those that do not meet the definition of qualified government awards or grants).
 Such evidence could include bank records, wire transfers, equity purchase agreements, equity certificates, equity ledgers, or capitalization tables;

 • Evidence that the applicant has played an active and central role in the success of prior start-ups, such as letters from relevant government agencies, qualified investors, or established business associations with knowledge of the applicant’s prior start-up activities;

-• Degrees or other documentation indicating that the applicant has the knowledge, skills, or experience that would significantly advance their entity’s business;
+• Academic degrees or other documentation indicating that the applicant has the knowledge, skills, or experience that would significantly advance their start-up entity’s business;

-• Tax or payroll records, I-9 records, or other documents indicating that the applicant’s entity has created qualified jobs before the applicant files for parole;
+• Tax or payroll records, I-9 records, or other documents indicating that the applicant’s start-up entity has created qualified jobs before the applicant filed for parole;

-• Any other reliable evidence indicating the applicant’s entity’s potential for growth and the applicant’s ability to advance their entity’s business in the United States; or
+• Any other reliable evidence indicating the applicant’s start-up entity’s potential for growth and the applicant’s ability to advance their start-up entity’s business in the United States; or

 • Any other evidence that a grant of parole would provide a significant public benefit to the United States based on the applicant’s role as the entrepreneur of a start-up entity, if the other listed evidence does not apply to the applicant’s entrepreneurial activities.